wang-lawrence/c0523-code-solutions/react-state/react-state-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What are _hooks_ in React?
-Hooks are special functions that are only available while React is rendering
+Hooks are special functions that are only available in React, they start with the 'use' word
 - What are the "Rules of Hooks"? (if necessary, re-read the "Pitfall" box in [State](https://react.dev/learn/state-a-components-memory))
-Hooks can only be called at the top level of your components or your own Hooks
+Hooks can only be called at the top level of your components or your own Hooks, they must be called on every render
 - What is the purpose of state in React?
 To remember variables between rerenders
 - Why can't we just maintain state in a local variable?